mrccayanan/Employee-Database_SQL/README.md

 Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-In descending order, listed the frequency count of employee last names, i.e., how many employees share each last name.
+In descending order, listed the frequency counts of employee last names, i.e., how many employees share each last name.